 Homegirl London’s Food Review: Barrafina Tapas Bar.
-Homeboy and I were visiting the Apple store in Covent Garden and wanted somewhere new to eat.
+Homeboy and I were visiting the Apple store in Covent Garden and were hungry afterwards.
 We decided to try the Barrafina Tapas Bar located on Drury Lane for lunch and were glad we did.
 If you’re looking for Drury Lane Restaurants, best tapas bars in London or places to eat in Covent Garden, give it a try.

-“Delicious and fresh authentic Spanish tapas served in a contemporary bar setting where diners perch on comfy leather stools and watch the chefs prepare their food in front of their eyes,” Homegirl London
+“Delicious and fresh, authentic Spanish tapas served in a contemporary bar setting where diners perch on comfy leather stools and watch the chefs prepare their food,” Homegirl London

 Barrafina Tapas Bar Menu

 The menu offers authentic Spanish tapas from restauranteur brothers Sam and Eddie Hart.
-The a la carte menu features dishes from around Spain with daily specials which are shown to you on a little chalk board.
-Take a picture of the chalk board so that you can refer to it later.
-The main menu will be on a piece of paper in front of you as a place mat.
-If you want to pop in for a glass of wine and a few nibbles you can try the marinated olives, Marcona almonds, padron peppers, bread with dipping olive oil or the Catalonia favourite of bread with tomato and garlic.
+The a la carte menu features dishes from around Spain with the daily specials written on a chalkboard.
+The main menu is in the format of a paper placemat.
+If you want to pop in for a glass of wine and a few nibbles, you can try the marinated olives, Marcona almonds, Padron peppers, bread with dipping olive oil or the Catalonia favourite of bread with tomato and garlic.
 I first tried this in Barcelona some thirty years ago and have loved it ever since.

 We picked out mostly vegetarian dishes to share.
-The classic tortilla was a descent size.
+The classic tortilla was a decent size.
 We asked for ours to be well-cooked because otherwise it is served gooey inside which I don’t like.
-They also had a chorizo option if you’d prefer.
-We also ordered a side of fries with brava sauce which when consumed together was a darn good egg and chips!
+They also have a chorizo option if you’d prefer.
+We also ordered a side of fries with bravas sauce which when consumed together was a darn good egg and chips!

 Classic Tortilla and Chips

-The fennel, pear and radish salad with dill and olive oil was fresh and fabulous.
-I’m going to steel that recipe to recreate at home.
-We also enjoyed a side of broccoli, I know it was only broccoli but it tasted so good and had a few delicate slices of chilli on top.
-I just loved the cheese stuffed courgette flower which was wonderful, especially the drizzle of honey on top.
+The fennel, pear and radish salad with dill and olive oil is fresh and fabulous.
+I’m going to steal that recipe to recreate at home.
+We also enjoyed a side of broccoli, I know it was only broccoli, but it tasted so good and had a few delicate slices of chilli on top.
+I just loved the cheese stuffed courgette flower, which was beautiful, especially the drizzle of honey on top.

 Fennel, Pear and Radish Salad

-Homeboy treated himself to the cuttlefish empanada which had a very strong flavour.
-Other seafood options were salt cod brandada, scallop ceviche, oyster vinaigrettes, prawn tempura and soft shell crab.
+Homeboy treated himself to the cuttlefish empanada, which had a robust flavour.
+Other seafood options were salt cod brandade, scallop ceviche, oyster vinaigrettes, prawn tempura and soft shell crab.

 Meat lovers can tuck into a selection of the finest cold meats, pork belly or braised ox tongue.
-Chargrill roast milk fed lamb and salmon were also available.
-To give you an idea of prices cold meats are £8-16.50 and seafood is £6-15.50.
-Drinks included an excellent choice of Spanish wines along with curated collection of the finest sherry.
+Chargrill roast milk-fed lamb and salmon are also available.
+To give you an idea of prices, cold meats are £8-16.50 and seafood is £6-15.50.
+Drinks included an excellent choice of Spanish wines along with a curated collection of the most excellent sherry.

 Barrafina Tapas Bar Interiors

 There are now three Barrafina restaurants in London – Dean Street in Soho, Adelaide Street and this one on Drury Lane.
-The interiors at the Drury Lane branch featured an open kitchen with quality marble topped bar.
-You perch on red leather stools and watch the chefs prepare your dishes in front of you.
-The walls are bare bricks and the floor is marble.
+The interiors at the Drury Lane branch feature an open kitchen with quality marble-topped bar.
+You perch on red leather stools and watch the chefs prepare your food in front of you.
+The walls are bare bricks, and the floor is marble.
 It’s contemporary and clean inside and a lovely place to sit and enjoy your lunch with a business colleague or lover.

 Barrafina Tapas Bar Information

-To find out more about the restaurant go to the Barrafina Website.
+To find out more about the restaurant, go to the Barrafina Website.
 The restaurant address is 43 Drury Lane, Coven Garden London WC2B 5AJ.
 The nearest tube station is Covent Garden.
-Current opening times listed are Monday to Saturday 12 noon until 11pm and Sunday 1pm until 10pm.
+Check the website for current opening times.
+Enjoy your tapas!

 Author: Homegirl London.
 Photographs: All by Homegirl London except for the interior image which is from the restaurant website.
 Thanks: Homeboy for dining with me.